bertnyak/edusonlearn/README.md

 - Python 3.7+
 - No additional packages required

-This is trying AI in cursor
+This is trying AI in cursor, i am future data scientist